stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### HELEN

 Hopefully not blood.
 We are playing Vast & Starlit by Epidiah Ravachol.
-We are about to have a team meeting possibly?
+We... are about to have a team meeting, possibly?
 We do not know.

-##### [Lydia laughs]
+__[Lydia laughs]__

 #### BEN